Whether you know it or not, you’ve seen a tachinid fly before. It looks like the common house fly, but it’s incredibly beneficial to your garden.

 It’s always possible that they could be a little too good at their jobs.

-The larvae of the tachinid fly will burrow its way inside worms and caterpillars, later killing them.
-Hence why silkworm ranchers consider this normally highly beneficial fly to be a supreme pest and dangerous nuisance.
+The tachinid fly larvae will burrow their way inside worms and caterpillars, later killing them.
+Hence, silkworm ranchers consider this normally highly beneficial fly to be a supreme pest and dangerous nuisance.

-It’s always a good idea to make sure to attract as many beneficial insects to your garden as possible, even if you have to release them.
+It’s always a good idea to attract as many parasitic insects to your garden as possible, even if you have to release them.
 However you decide to do it, the tachinid fly is one of the best choices you can make as a gardener starting out for the season.